Gentle Monster Mock Campaign

 Details starting to lock in.
 This week focuses on refinement and consistency—making sure all shots maintain the same visual quality and that our technical decisions are holding up under iteration.

-• VFX elements integration
+• Animation integration

 • Color grading tests

 Almost there—final polish beginning.
 This is the week where we shift from building to refining.
 Every frame gets scrutinized, every detail matters.
-We're in the home stretch.

 • Detail enhancement